EDIorg/ecocomDP/documentation/instructions/eml-creation.md

 Introduction
 ---
 After the ecocomDP tables are created and validated, you will need to create an EML metadata record for them, and create a "data package" for a repository.
-Because the tables are standarized, a few R functions makes creating EML relatively quick.
+Because the tables are standarized, a few R functions will generate table-level metadata relatively quickly, although you may need to add additional high-level metadata.
 As this design pattern has been undergoing review, these R functions may not be up to date.
 Please check with info@environmentaldatarepository.org for the latest information.

 Using the R package
 ---